 Edwin Evans-Thirlwell is an award-winning London, UK-based writer who deals in poetry about space probes and criticism about videogames, technology and digital culture.
-His work has appeared in Motherboard, Agenda, VICE Gaming, the Mirror, Brittle Star, Antiphon, SPR Annual, Rock Paper Shotgun, the BBC, Kotaku and the Guardian.
-One of these days he’ll realise that this was all a horrible mistake.
+His work has appeared in Motherboard, Agenda, VICE Gaming, the Mirror, Brittle Star, Antiphon, SPR Annual, Rock Paper Shotgun, the BBC, Kotaku, City AM and the Guardian.
+One of these days he’ll realise that this was all a terrible mistake.
 Any day now.

 Edwin was Deputy Editor of Official Xbox Magazine in the UK and US till November 2014, and now freelances for PC Gamer, Edge and Eurogamer among others.
 He has been nominated several times for a Games Media Award in the specialist print writer and online news categories.
 He is studying part-time with a TECHNE Arts and Humanities Research Council scholarship for a practise-based PhD in poetry at Royal Holloway, University of London.